devalentino/prebid-mobile-react-native-demo/README.md

 # Prebid Mobile React Native SDK Demo Project

-This project is demo for [prebid-mobile-react-native](https://github.com/devalentino/prebid-mobile-react-native) package
+This project is demo for [prebid-mobile-react-native](https://github.com/devalentino/prebid-mobile-react-native) package.

+Please keep in mind, that src/config.js in .gitignore